Dexter Romweber: Solo projects

 On the April 29 and 30, 2009, Dex and Sara were invited to record at Jack White's Third Man Records in Nashville, Tennessee, and they put out a 7-inch vinyl as part of Third Man Records' new "Blue Series".
-The sessions resulted in the Romweber original "The Wind Did Move", featuring Jack White on bass, background vocals and the saw, while the record's b-side was a cover of 1930s blues woman Geeshie Wiley's "Last Kind Word Blues", on which Dex and Jack share guitar and vocal duties.
+The sessions resulted in the Romweber original "The Wind Did Move", featuring Jack White on bass, background vocals and the saw, while the record's b-side was a cover of 1930s blues woman Geeshie Wiley's "Last Kind Words Blues", on which Dex and Jack share guitar and vocal duties.
 It was released on vinyl on June 9, 2009, and on iTunes shortly after.
 Dexter and Sara also returned to Nashville in 2010 to play a show at Jack White's live venue.
 The show was recorded onto 8-track reel-to-reel analog tape and is available on vinyl from Third Man Records.

-In 2011 the Dex Romweber Duo released their second album on Bloodshot Records, titled Is That You in the Blue?.
+In 2011, the Dex Romweber Duo released their second album on Bloodshot Records, titled Is That You in the Blue?.

-Romweber also fronts Dexter Romweber and The New Romans, an ensemble of 7 musicians and 3 female backing vocalists that began in 2006.
+Romweber also fronted Dexter Romweber and The New Romans, an ensemble of 7 musicians and 3 female backing vocalists that began in 2006.
 They have released one limited CD called "Night Tide" and mainly play shows in their home state of North Carolina, more specifically in The Research Triangle area of Chapel Hill, Raleigh, and Durham.
 The music is diverse, drawing influences from jazz, surf, early instrumentals, Bill Haley, Ella Fitzgerald, and even Chopin.
-The band continues to rehearse and experiment every Thursday night in Romweber's garage.
+The band continued to rehearse and experiment every Thursday night in Romweber's garage.

 In 2016, Romweber released the record Carrboro on Bloodshot Records.

-Personal life
+Personal life and death

-His older brother, Joe Romweber, was the lead singer for UV Prom, while his sister Sarah Romweber was a member of Let's Active and Snatches of Pink.
+His older brother, Joe Romweber, was the lead singer for UV Prom and Eraserhead, while his sister Sara Romweber was a member of Let's Active and Snatches of Pink.

+Romweber died on February 16, 2024, at the age of 57.